 Bus stop amenities should be installed based on ridership, in order to benefit the largest number of riders.
-Bus stop amenities include such things as bus shelters, seating, waste receptacles, lighting, and information signs, maps, and schedules.
+Bus stop amenities include such things as bus shelters, seating, waste receptacles, lighting, information signs, maps, and schedules.
 In addition to ridership, special consideration may be given to areas where:

-high numbers of transfers are expected;
+high numbers of transfers are expected

-waiting times for riders may be longer;
+waiting times for riders may be longer

-stops are close to facilities such as schools, medical centers, or senior centers; or
+stops are close to facilities such as schools, medical centers, or senior centers

 the physical constraints of bus stop sites, preferences of adjacent property owners, and construction costs could require variance from standards.